base58btc/LARP/README.md

 ## About the Game

 The Bitcoin LARP is designed for 12 to 36 players, divided into 6 groups.
+It typically runs for 90m to 2hrs, depending on the group size and experience level.

 The game has been played at bitcoin conferences and meetups world-wide, and is a fantastic yet challenging way to really understand what is